luigifcruz/weatherdump/readme.md

 - Unified WebSockets handlers.
 - New thumbnail generator API.
 - Add support for multiple apps opened at the same time.
+- New engine handler is now running on client-side.